NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

     $ git clone git@github.com:NOAA-CSL/MELODIES-MONET.git

     End step.
-At the end of working with MELODIES-MONET, deactivate the conda environment::
+At the end of working with MELODIES MONET, deactivate the conda environment::

     $ conda deactivate

-**You are ready to start developing MELODIES-MONET!**
+**You are ready to start developing MELODIES MONET!**

 NOAA HPC Hera
 -------------